pinpoint-apm/pinpoint/pages/pinpoint-in-action.md

 * Pikicast (www.pikicast.com)
 * ... and much more companies

-If your company wants(or does not want) to be listed here, feel free to contact us anytime.
+If you want(or don't want) your company's title to be added in the list, feel free to contact us anytime.